Pennsylvania Launches Online Casino Games, Online Poker on Hold

 It makes Pennsylvania just the third state to permit online casino games under regulation, joining New Jersey and Delaware.

-However. online poker was noticeably absent from the offerings of the two Pennsylvania casinos that ventured into the online gaming space.
+However, online poker was noticeably absent from the offerings of the two Pennsylvania casinos that ventured into the online gaming space.

 Officially the first to soft launch in the Keystone State, Hollywood Casino, owned by Penn National Gaming, rolled out a series of slot titles from online gaming partner IGT.